What is ‘MOMENT’?

 Liked by 1 person

-1. PRAPTI GUPTA says:
+1. PRAPTI GUPTA's avatar PRAPTI GUPTA says:

 Ohh God I found it to be the 2nd toughest after electrostatics๐Ÿ˜ฃ